Welcome to the Info TEST server!

 Set the Name to something descriptive like NRAO Cluster, change the Protocol to VNC - Virtual Network Computing, set the Server to the node assigned to you followed by a colon and the session number (e.g. cvpost050:1), set the User name (e.g. cv-4386).
 If you see Repeater, leave it blank.
 Then select the SSH tab

-Check the box for Enable SSH tunnel, select Custom and set it to ssh.cv.nrao.edu, set the User name (e.g. cv-4386), click on Save.
+Check the box for Enable SSH tunnel, select Custom and set it to guest-login.cv.nrao.edu, set the User name (e.g. cv-4386), click on Save.
 The window will disappear (Ubuntu 16+) so then right-click on the entry for this connection in the main Remmina window and then choose Connect.

 Mac